Nylon

 Inconsistent extrusion or jams

-Likely cause: Nozzle temp too low, heat creep, or steam expansion from wet filament
+Likely cause: Nozzle temperature too low, heat creep, or steam expansion from wet filament

 Fix: Increase nozzle temp within spec; verify hotend fan is working; dry filament.